Subtle Brain Injury

 • Why is it that some people continue to have persisting problems?
 That is what this page is about.

-Far too much of the focus in the study of what the researchers always call "mild" brain injury, is trying to predict how serious a brain injury will become, based upon the way in which the patient interacts with medical professionals in the acute stage.
+Far too much of the focus in the study of what the researchers always call “mild” brain injury or subtle brain injury, is trying to predict how serious a brain injury will become, based upon the way in which the patient interacts with medical professionals in the acute stage.
 This misses the point.
-Certainly, if there was no concussion, there isn't likely to be a brain injury.
-But once there has been a concussion, the focus should not be on categorizing how serious the concussion was, but on what deficits the person is left with, after a healing period, and what we can do to minimize the disruption of those deficits upon this person's life.
+Certainly, if there was no concussion, there isn’t likely to be a brain injury.
+But once there has been a concussion, the focus should not be on categorizing how serious the concussion was, but on what deficits the person is left with, after a healing period, and what we can do to minimize the disruption of those deficits upon this person’s life.

 Why do some people have apparent full recoveries, while others, are profoundly affected by a similar injury?
 To begin this discussion, we must summarize our theory of the pathology of subtle brain injury.